-Manage application access
+Manage product access

-To manage application access for your users, go to
+To manage product access for your users:

 Set up default access

 For multi-product sites—if you have Jira Software and Confluence, for example—you can set up default access for new users added to your site.

 - Choose User defaults at the top-right of the page.

 - Check or uncheck the product you want to grant or deny default access to.